tdmeye19/DataViz_Final_Project/updates.md

 ## April 4 Beginning of Class

 This past weekend I spent a lot of time trying to find data sets and add new ta the app.
 I found a website that has a lot of data on xGoals and xPoints for teams, so I will add a tab or two along with a visual for that.
 I tried working with the club value and attendance data sets, however the format after scraping would not allow for changes.
 I spent almost an hour tidying the xgoals_df, and creating plots.
 I will just need to incorporate that into my app.

+## April 4 End of Class

+I found out how to display the input club on the lollipop plot, which allows the user to see how the club they chose was different compared to the rest.
+I started to change the labels on the plots to look nicer, along with changing colors so that the plots are CVD friendly.
+I am currently playing around in a smaller app trying to figure out how to highlight a row based on user input, which I have never gotten to work yet.